NBA Players

 San Francisco Building

 With the Steph Curry net worth question out of the way, you must be thinking, How does he spend it all?
 Other than real estate, of course.
 The answer is in many different ways.
 Let’s take a look.
 First of all, Curry donates a lot of money to charity.
-He has his own foundation, called Eat Learn Play, which helps support underserved communities.
+He has his own foundation, Eat Learn Play, which supports underserved communities.
 He also frequently donates to other charitable causes, such as disaster relief.

 Curry seems to be turning into a savvy investor, too.
 He has made numerous investments in various businesses and startups over the years.
 He was an early investor in the sports drink company BodyArmor and has also invested in several other companies, including the online mattress company Casper, the golf club company Founder’s Club, and the app company Tally.